 Duck eggs, especially wild ones, are extremely nutritious and quite a bit different from chicken eggs.
 Below is an overview of the key variations.

-In the picture below, my daughter is holding an extra large chicken egg from one of our backyard hens and a wild duck egg from our new duck friend.
+In the picture below, my daughter is holding an extra large chicken egg from one of our backyard hens and a wild duck egg from our new feathered friend.

 Due to the larger size, a single duck egg is obviously going to be higher in protein and other nutrients than a corresponding chicken egg.
 Even after adjusting the nutrients to a per gram level, duck eggs are still the nutritional winner.
+(1)

 Mineral content is also higher across the board: calcium, magnesium, phosphorus, potassium, iron, zinc, copper, and selenium.

-As might be expected, the higher fat content means a higher proportion of the fat soluble vitamins, notably A and E which are present in significantly higher amounts per serving.
+As might be expected, the higher fat content means a higher proportion of the fat-soluble vitamins, notably A and E which are present in significantly higher amounts per serving.

-The water soluble B vitamins are much higher too.
+The water-soluble B vitamins are much higher too.
 Vitamin B12 is present at 5 times the level in duck eggs as in chicken eggs.

 Allergic to Chicken Eggs?
 You May be Able to Eat Duck Eggs